 David Datuna hungry artist $120K duct taped banana food for thought.
-How a performance artist risked the potential for jail to prove a point and raise questions of what art really is and how to ascertain value.
+How a performance artist risked jail to prove a point and raise questions of what art really is and how to value art.
+Or not.

 Maybe he should’ve just scrounged around for some $14.99 Art Basel overpriced peanuts instead?